microsoft/terminal/doc/cascadia/Cascading-Default-Settings.md

     profiles, but it would need to generate unique strings.
-We could then allow the user to disable profile generators solely by namespace guid, so they could disable the generator from a certain extension easily, without the extension needing to implement its own `autload<MyExtendsion>Profiles` setting.
+We could then allow the user to disable profile generators solely by namespace guid, so they could disable the generator from a certain extension easily, without the extension needing to implement its own `autoload<MyExtendsion>Profiles` setting.
 * **Multiple settings files** - This could enable us to place color schemes into a seperate file (like `colorschemes.json`) and put keybindings into their own